nprapps/nprapps.github.com/_posts/2015-11-19-sequential-visual-stories.markdown

 Since we published Borderland in April of 2014, the NPR Visuals Team has been iterating on a style of storytelling we call "sequential visual stories."
 They integrate photography, text, and sometimes audio, video or illustration into a slideshow-like format.
 My colleague Wes Lindamood [already wrote more eloquently than I can](https://source.opennews.org/en-US/learning/evolution-nprs-picture-stories/) about the design approach we took to evolving these stories, and you should absolutely read that.

-In this blog post, I will take a more analytical approach towards talking about the evolution of our sequential visual stories.
-At the time of writing, we have published 18 stories that roughly fall within the sequential visual story format.
+In this blog post, I will use data from Google Analytics event tracking to evaluate the performance of certain features of our sequential visual storytelling, focusing on our ability to get users to start and finish our stories.

-With a few abberations, we have consistently tracked user engagement on these stories and, with over 2 million unique pageviews on our sequential visual storytelling, we can come to some conclusions about how users interact with this type of storytelling, particularly about how to get users to start reading and how long they will keep reading in this format.
+With a few abberations, we have consistently tracked user engagement on these stories and, with over 2 million unique pageviews on our sequential visual storytelling, we can come to some conclusions about how users interact with this type of storytelling.

 ## Why Do This?